ArghoDutta/Amazon-Clone/README.md

+# AMAZON-CLONE
 This is a basic project of amazon clone using html and css only..